fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 5. ODrive break resistance
 6. PID gains

-standalone_spincoater.py sets these values for you, but if there are issues, these are the key settings to enable control.
+In standalone_spincoater.py, these values are set during initilization, but if there are issues, these are the key settings to enable control.

 ### Vacuum and Solenoid Control